octu0/chanque/README.md

 Worker implementation for asynchronous execution, register WorkerHandler and execute it with Enqueue parameter.
 Enqueue of parameter is blocked while WorkerHandler is running.
-There is also a BufferWorker implementation that does not block during asynchronous execution.
+There is also a BufferWorker implementation that non-blocking enqueue during asynchronous execution.

 ```go
 import(